ninalopatina/Rocket_RL/README.md

 * config.model.yml has all of the user-set values for the model functions is called by the main function.
 * RocketRL.python.main.py is the main function that calls the other scripts and data.
 * RocketRL.python.func.data_processing.py has all of the data importing, processing, and visualization functions.
-* RocketRL.python.func.run_env.py runs the agent in the custom environment.
-* RocketRL.python.func.RL_results.py plots the results from the trials in the custom environment.
+* RocketRL.python.func.ray_funcs.py plots some of the outputs from the RL algorithm
-* RocketRL.python.envs.RocketRL.RocketEnv.py contains the custom env for this task.
+* RocketRL.python.envs.RocketRL.RocketEnv_2T.py contains the custom env for this task.

 ## To run: